JurgenCruz/HomeServerSetup/Create and configure arr applications stack.md

     5. "Priority": 5.
     6. Enable the triggers you wish to receive notifications for.
     7. Click "Test" and then "Save Changes".
+7. Navigate to "Network" and configure.
+    1. Enable "Enable Proxy Support".
+    2. Enable "Enable CSRF Protection".
+    3. Click "Save Changes".
-7. If you wish to configure more options, Navigate to "Settings" and make the desired changes.
+8. If you wish to configure more options, Navigate to "Settings" and make the desired changes.
+Otherwise, restart the container from Portainer so the last changes take effect.

 [<img width="33.3%" src="buttons/prev-Create and configure nextcloud stack.svg" alt="Create and configure Nextcloud stack">](Create%20and%20configure%20nextcloud%20stack.md)[<img width="33.3%" src="buttons/jump-Index.svg" alt="Index">](README.md)[<img width="33.3%" src="buttons/next-Create and configure ai stack.svg" alt="Create and configure AI stack">](Create%20and%20configure%20ai%20stack.md)